 According to the 2014 National Diabetes Statistics Report, 29.1 million Americans have diabetes, and of those individuals, 8.1 million are yet undiagnosed.
 A startling 86 million Americans are prediabetic, and without losing weight and engaging in moderate physical activity, an estimated 15 to 30 percent of these individuals will develop type 2 diabetes in just five years.

-It is clear that weight loss is extremely important in the fight against diabetes.
+It is clear that weight loss is extremely important in the fight against diabetes and even more clear that weight loss is a major public health issue.
 If you are living with diabetes, the good news is that it may be easier than you think to lose weight and keep it off.
-Whether you are just deciding how to shed pounds or have been making steady progress, here are a few helpful diet and fitness tips to keep you going in the right direction.
+Whether you are just deciding how to shed pounds or have been making steady progress, here are a few helpful weight loss tips for diabetics.

-Medifast California’s Lean & Green™ diet takes the guesswork out of meal planning for individuals living with diabetes by aligning meals with dieting recommendations from the American Diabetes Association.
-Medifast Meals are designed to be low in carbohydrates so you don’t have to spend time counting carbs, thereby taking the concern out of figuring out how eating that particular food may affect your diabetes.
+The programs at Medifast Weight Control Centers of California take the guesswork out of meal planning for individuals living with diabetes.
+Every client is matched with a certified weight loss counselor who can help with aligning meals with dieting recommendations from the American Diabetes Association.
+Medifast and diabetes meal plans are designed to be low in carbohydrates so you don’t have to spend time counting carbs, thereby taking the concern out of figuring out how eating that particular food may affect your diabetes.

 In addition, you’ll prepare and eat one “Lean & Green” meal at home.
 Your weight loss counselor will teach you how to start cooking healthy and diabetes-friendly meals for yourself so that you can continue to stay healthy, long after the weight comes off.

 Managing diabetes can be a challenge, but committing to a healthy lifestyle can make it much easier!
 Let Medifast for Diabetics help you establish a roadmap to weight loss success for a healthier life.
 Get in touch with us to start your weight loss journey today!